modehnal/modehnal.github.io/README.md

     The `TestSandbox` class has been initialized, and initial attributes have been set, this will control everything and can be used with great degree of customization.
 There are some functions that will be also executed in this part:
     - Checking against `os.environ` which we use for custom runs for example
-      - logging (verbose qecore execution)
+      - logging (verbose `qecore` execution)
       - delete all cached files to be created anew (default is to keep the data between runs)
       - to embed all data we have despite the test results (default behavior is to embed debug data only on failed runs to save space)
-      - enable backtrace generation from coredumps with debuginfo and debugsource installation (this takes a lot of time and space, so default behavior is to skip backtrace fetching)
+      - enable backtrace generation from coredumps with debuginfo and debugsource installation (this takes a lot of time and space, so the default behavior is to skip backtrace fetching)
       - enable other G_DEBUG options
     - Some initial debugging and checks
     - Initialization of default suite run
     - Retrieve system data like architecture, distribution, display, session desktop and type.
 We need to differentiate based on these sometimes, so the `context.sandbox` will provide all the data for the suite.
-    - The parameters of the class are the name of the test suite and the context, which is required to get the data from context to `TestSandbox` where we can manipulate it.
+    - The parameters of the class are the `name` of the test suite and the `context`, which is required to get the data from context to `TestSandbox` where we can manipulate it.

     Now this is already quite a lot but the only thing that is needed by the user is to have the class initialized in the `environment.py` and `TestSandbox` will do the rest.

   - #### Application configuration

     When executing any test suite, the user needs to identify an application that the suite will be using.
 For the purpose of automation of `gnome-terminal` on `Fedora` you can see we need to define 3 "applications".
-The `gnome-terminal` itself, the `preferences` which from some version is in Atspi as a standalone application and `gnome-control-center` named as settings.
+The `gnome-terminal` itself, the `preferences` which from some version is in `Atspi` as a standalone application and `gnome-control-center` named as settings.

-    This allows seamless function of start/stop tests which will take the data from their respective '.desktop' files and use it for its correct function.
+    This allows seamless function of start/stop tests which will take the data from their respective `.desktop` files and use it for its correct function.

     ```python
     def before_all(context) -> None: